-Second, the GUMC Teaching Academy Selection Committee will be accepting applications for current members interested in moving up the trajectory to the highest level of membership: DISTINGUISHED EDUCATOR.
+Second, the GUMC Teaching Academy Selection Committee will be accepting applications for current members interested in moving up the trajectory to the highest level of membership: Distinguished Educator.
 For membership at this level, a faculty member must assemble a portfolio illustration expertise in three or more education domains.
 A one-on-one meeting with a teaching academy representative to discuss the plan is required prior to submission.
 Deadline for Distinguished Educator is July 30 as applications for this level of membership require both internal and external peer-review.

-A TEACHING ACADEMY is a Community of Practice.
+A Teaching Academy is a Community of Practice

 The Academy, as a Community of Practice, strives to cultivate a community of faculty across the medical center dedicated to GUMC’s educational mission.
-The core purposes of the Teaching Academy are to nurture, recognize and reward excellent teaching at GUMC; to engage our faculty educator in ongoing professional development; and to foster educational excellent and scholarship in health sciences education.
+The core purposes of the Teaching Academy are to nurture, recognize and reward excellent teaching at GUMC; to engage our faculty educator in ongoing professional development; and to foster educational excellence and scholarship in health sciences education.

 A Community of Practice

 The greatest strength of a Community of Practice learning model is its peer-to-peer faculty development approach.
 Faculty can enter at any level of expertise and participate, as time and interest allow.
 Our model is one of inclusiveness.
 The Academy is there to support our community of practice by promoting & enabling professional growth; providing services to membership; communicating opportunities and engaging participation in those opportunities; and assessing and planning for the future.

 Applications for Associate, Protege, and Principal (Full) Members are accepted year-round.
 In-person and virtual workshops and individual consultations are available in an ongoing basis.